Debt collection terms

 The regulatory body that protects consumers from bad business practice.

 The term used to describe a company’s credit control procedures between the moment an order is placed with the business and the moment the invoice has been paid in full.
+For an example of an order-to-collections process watch this video.

 See ‘Secured creditor’.